Artificial intelligence (AI) has taken over the world of technology, and the software-as-a-service sector is no exception.

 The next couple years will focus on the following:

-CNBC reports that 72.6% of people will use phones to access the internet by 2025.
+Reports state that more of 70% of people will use phones to access the internet by 2025.
 According to eMarketer, by 2023, mobile usage will account for 35.0% of total media time.
 These data describe the SaaS market and prove mobile SaaS is the "proverbial promised land."

 Business owners increasingly utilize smartphones to run their companies.
 In the same way, many employees want to be able to move around while doing their jobs.
 SaaS companies are adapting to how people use mobile devices and internet access.
 And as you may have noticed, SaaS project management and communication tools now come with mobile apps that are powerful and full of features.